If there is one style that celebrates humility, practicality and affordability, then it is surely the industrial style kitchen.

 Cutting across generations, it is a trend that never seems to die down.
-There are fewer places in the house which revel in the beauty & unassuming ease of the industrial style as much as in the kitchen.
+There are fewer places in the house that revel in the beauty & unassuming ease of the industrial style as much as in the kitchen.

-If something looks like it belongs in a commercial setting chances are it would look good in an Industrial style kitchen.
+If something looks like it belongs in a commercial setting chances are it would look good in an industrial style kitchen.
 Stainless steel is a key feature of this design style.

 This is a kitchen design style that is all about raw textural beauty at its diverse best.
-In simpler terms, think brick, tiled and even concrete walls while planning for the industrial kitchen.
+In simpler terms, think of brick, tiled and even concrete walls while planning for the industrial kitchen.

 Brick walls obviously are a favourite among homeowners and currently lead the pack, but do not forget the value of exposed steel surfaces and the right flooring, which elevate the kitchen to a whole new level.

 The industrial style had its genesis in large cavernous buildings such as warehouses, packing plants and commercial kitchens — so it makes sense that an open floor plan is a hallmark of the look.
 High ceilings cap expansive rooms that often serve multiple functions, such as a kitchen, dining room and living area all blended into one.
 Long expanses of space can be broken up with well-placed furniture.

 A kitchen island combined with twin pendant lights or other industrial style lighting will help to visually separate your inspired kitchen from the space beyond.

 One feature or design element of industrial style kitchens is the use of metals, either cool stainless steel or warmer metals like copper, bronze and brass.
 These materials look fit for a professional chef, making cooking the focal point rather than ornate decoration but in a way that has a visual appeal all its own.